-Mr. Freas’ construction project experience includes power and industrial process facilities; water and waste water treatment plants; pipelines; hospitals and health-care facilities; educational and laboratory facilities; sports complexes, government and military-related facilities; hotels, resorts and casinos; high-rise office and condominiums; apartments; luxury residences; retail and restaurants; airports; highways and bridges; parking structures; correctional facilities; museums, performing art centers and theaters; and tenant improvement build-outs.
+Mr. Freas’ construction project experience includes power generation, industrial and oil process facilities; water and waste water treatment plants; pipelines; hospitals and health-care facilities; educational and laboratory facilities (to BL4 level); sports complexes, Federal government and military-related facilities; hotels, resorts and casinos; high-rise office, mixed use and condominiums; apartments; luxury residences; retail and restaurants; airports; highways and bridges; railroad and light rail, parking structures; correctional facilities; museums, performing art centers and theaters; and tenant improvement build-outs.
 Mr. Freas’ non-construction project experience includes shipbuilding, light rail transit car manufacturing, military aircraft production and defense systems, and hardware and software development.
 Mr. Freas has been involved in major insurance related matters caused by catastrophic events that resulted in significant property damage, business interruption losses, contract performance claims, and multi-faceted litigation.